tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 Live code the solution and highlight the following:

-* Before using PCA, the features' values on the `df_shopping` DataFrame are standardized using the `StandardScaler` library from `sklearn`.
+* Before using PCA, the features values on the `df_shopping` DataFrame are standardized using the `StandardScaler` library from `sklearn`.

   ```python
   # Create the scaler instance